What is a genomic test?

 Is the Oncotype DX Genomic Prostate Score test covered by insurance?

-The Oncotype DX GPS test is covered by Medicare for NCCN® very low-, low-, or intermediate-risk disease.
+The Oncotype DX GPS test is covered by Medicare for NCCN® very low-, low-, intermediate-, or high-risk disease.
 Private insurance coverage varies.
 To help you navigate insurance and other payment options for Oncotype DX testing, Exact Sciences offers the Genomic Access Program (GAP).
 This program can help you determine if you have coverage, and if so, to secure reimbursement.
 If you don’t have coverage for testing, GAP will work with you to make an appeal and/or provide financial assistance when possible.

 Below are videos that can help you learn more about prostate cancer and personalizing treatments with Oncotype DX Genomic Prostate Score.
 If you have questions about this test, contact our Customer Service to speak with a knowledgeable specialist at Exact Sciences.